abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 Here, we will see some more natural transformations and will examine further this elusive the naturality condition in the context of programming.

 Before, we said that we shouldn't worry too much about naturality, as it is satisfied every time.
 Statistically, however, this is not true --- as far as I am concerned, about 99.999 percent of transformations aren't really natural (I wonder if you can compute that percentage properly?).
 But at the same time, it just so happens (my favourite phrase when writing about maths) that all transformations that we care about *are* natural.
-For example, it is impossible to *program* a non-natural transformations.

 Pointed functors again
 ---